MedICL-VU/crossmoda2023/synthesis/README.md

 ```

 ## Playground
-If you just want to play with our pre-trained model to have fun with the controllable styles, here we are!
+If you just want to play with our pre-trained model and have fun with the controllable styles, this is what you are looking for!

 ### Step 1: download the sample data and the pre-trained model to your local machine
 I have prepared several preprocessed data and our pre-trained model in this '[**sample**](https://drive.google.com/file/d/1qF_RX5_acWQ3k-GGBk6Def7SME-Dl_JO/view?usp=sharing)' folder.
 Once you finish downloading this folder, you need to move the 'pretrained' folder to the checkpoint directory.

 ### Step 2: time to play!
 You can either generate the known **site-specific** styles using the codes that the network has been trained with, i.e., (0, 0, 1), (0, 1, 0), (1, 0, 0),
-or any codes you like (even some crazy ones) to generate some **unknown** T2 styles.
+or any codes you like (even some crazy ones, e.g., (1, 5, 10)) to generate some **unknown** T2 styles.

 You will find that different codes will only have impacts on the image style, not the anatomy!
 Disentanglement, huh?

 ```
 python test.py -n pretrained --src_image SourceImagePath --src_label SourceLabelPath --save_dir OutputFolder --code 1 2 3
 ```
-Some examples are shown blow:
+Some examples of unknown styles are shown below:
 <p align="center"><img src="https://github.com/han-liu/crossmoda2023/blob/main/figs/vandy365_playground.png" alt="playground" width="600"/></p>